jonnor/projects/freecad/README.md

 Checking project-wide constraints like stable 'interfaces' of parts, assemblies fitting together, maximum material or cost budgets.
 FEM analysis.
 * If checks pass, publishes/deploys the results.
-To local website, but also to sharing services like
+To local website, but also to sharing services like Thingiverse/Youmagine or production services like Shapeways/Ponoko/Sculpteo

 #### Export
 See 'export project' macro